Alice Blue Home

 1. What Is The Difference Between Over Subscription And Under Subscription?

-The key difference between over subscription and under subscription is that Over-subscription occurs when demand for shares exceeds supply, while under-subscription happens when demand is lower than the shares offered.
+The main difference is that Over-subscription occurs when demand for shares exceeds supply, while under-subscription happens when demand is less than the number of shares available.
+Over-subscription indicates high interest, whereas under-subscription reflects low investor confidence.

 5. What Happens If Shares Are Undersubscribed?